 GETTING AROUND PARIS

 I highly recommend taking the Paris metro.
 This is easier (and less expensive and trafficy) than a cab.
-The city is LARGE so walking, while okay in some parts, is just not as feasible if you want to see it all.
+The city is GIANT thus walking, whereas okay in some parts, is just not as feasible if you want to see it all.
 There are 16 lines and it’s easy once you get the hang of it, promise.
-You can use google maps via train transport as well it damn simple.
-There is a Metro and bus and your ticket will be good for both.
-You can buy single tickets for €1.90 and day passes if you’re planning on using the Metro a lot – they cost €7.50 for central Paris.
+In addition you can use google maps via train transport as well it damn simple.
+There is a Metro and bus and your price ticket are going to be smart for each.
+You can buy single tickets for €1.90 and similarly day passes if you’re planning on using the Metro a lot – they cost €7.50 for central Paris.
 You can also buy a carnet of 10 tickets at a reduced price of €14.90 from station ticket machines if you are staying 3-4days in Paris.

 I really think you can go anytime throughout year.
 However, winter is LOVELY because you really will avoid the crowds.
-But I will say, going in the spring and summer is lovely because flowers are blooming.
+But i will be able to say, going in the spring and summer is lovely because flowers are blooming.

 TOP CITY VIEWS

-Let’s start with The Eiffel Tower.
-It’s classic Paris and the morning is the best time to go for great views without as much of a crowd.
-Don’t worry, this won’t be the only time we go.
+So, Let’s start with The Eiffel Tower.
+It’s classic Paris and also the morning is that the best time to travel for excellent views while not the maximum amount of a crowd.
+But don’t worry, this won’t be the only time we go.
 We also have to go at night to watch it light up!
 If you want to avoid lines and crowds, the earlier that you can get up, the better.

 From here, you can head to Arc De Triomphe.
 A staggering arc in the center of the street.
-This is a great view of the Avenue des the Champs-Élysées, one of my favorite streets.
-If you’re hungry, the Champs-Élysées, is a great place to find a bite to eat.
-Just strolling this street is an experience in itself.
+This is a good read of the Avenue des the Champs-Élysées, one of my favorite streets.
+Similarly If you’re hungry, the Champs-Élysées, is a great place to find a bite to eat.
+So just strolling this street is an experience in itself.

 Next, head over to one of my favorite spots, the Grand Palais.
-Sometimes the line can be quite long, but they are lovely inside.
+Sometimes the road may be quite long, but they are lovely inside.
 The Grand Palais is a museum and exhibition hall, often with events taking place.
-The Petit Palais is an art museum, worth the look inside, as the whole building is art in itself.
+The Petit Palais is an art museum, worth the look inside, because the whole building is art in itself.

 There are three museums near here that I think are worth the visit: Musée d’Orsay, Musée de l’Orangerie, and Musée de Rodin.
-I think out of the three, go to the Orsay.
-It’s an old train station and holds some of the world’s greatest art.
+And I think out of the three, go to the Orsay.
+Because it’s an old train station and holds some of the world’s greatest art.
 The art here is focused on the period of 1848-1940, while the Lourve focuses on art before that period.
-Don’t forget that the Louvre is closed on Tuesdays. the Louvre one of the best museums in the world.
+Also don’t forget that the Louvre is closed on Tuesdays.
+The Louvre one in all the simplest of museums within the world.

 If you time your visit to coincide with the first Sunday of each month, many museums are free to visit.
 They include big names like the Musée d’Orsay, Musée du Quai Branly, Pompidou Centre and Picasso Museum.
-Others are only free off-season (which is generally from 1 October or 1 November until 31 March), like the Louvre, Arc de Triomphe and Sainte-Chapelle.
-You can find a full list here.
+Others are only free off-season (which is generally from 1 October or 1 November until 31 March) like the Louvre, Arc de Triomphe and Sainte-Chapelle.
+So you can find a full list here.
 They do get really busy though, so get in there early.